-I know you’re thinking, why would someone pay to use a shared car when they had her own?
+I know what you’re thinking: why would someone pay to use a shared car when they had their own?
 Excellent question, but let’s rewind for a hot minute.

-In Arlington and in the Metro DC region, three of the best carsharing services are Zipcar, Enterprise and car2go.
+In Arlington and in the Metro DC region, two of the best carsharing services are Zipcar and car2go.
 I say that based on experience as well as recommendations from friends and colleagues.
 There are other carsharing services out there, with similar benefits, but these are the three I plan to share with you.

 With a tagline of Wheels when you want them, Zipcar has been in North America for 15 years with an office in Washington, DC since 2001.
 Zipcar came to Arlington, VA that same year, but only with off-street parking spaces available.
 In 2004, Arlington launched an on-street pilot program in collaboration with WMATA to put Zipcar near Metro Stations throughout the region and it has since grown.

 So how does Zipcar and other carsharing services work?

 It’s pretty simple in that what you’re doing is in the name carsharing.
 You’re sharing a car.
 You don’t own it.
 You don’t have to pay for gas, insurance, or maintenance.
 You simply reserve a car for a set timeframe and drive it.

 If you’re really zooming around town or on a long road trip and need to refuel, there is a gas card available for your use.
 Zipcar offers multiple membership options based on your need, including a discounted business membership.